 When interacting with another person, we naturally complement the other person’s nonverbal communication.
 So if the other person is being really powerful and big, you will tend to make yourself smaller.
 We don’t mirror them.
 We do the opposite of them.

-She found that adopting a power pose for two minutes altered the levels of these hormones in our brains significantly, and impacted behaviour as a result.
-Result.
+She found that adopting a power pose for two minutes altered the levels of these hormones in our brains significantly, and impacted behavior as a result.

-The key message from Amy Cuddy, is that tiny tweaks can lead to big changes.
-So before you go into the next stressful situation (e.g. a pitch meeting), find a private space, take two minutes to get into a power pose for two minutes and to reconfigure your brain.
+The key message from Amy Cuddy in her Ted Talk is that tiny tweaks in body language can lead to big changes.
+So before you go into the next stressful situation (e.g. a pitch meeting), find a private space, take two minutes to get into a power pose for two minutes, and to reconfigure your brain.
 You’ll get your testosterone up and get your cortisol down.
 Don’t leave that situation feeling like, oh, I didn’t show them who I am.
-Leave that situation feeling like, I really feel like I got to say who I am and show who I am.
+Leave that situation feeling, I really feel like I got to say who I am and show who I am.

 …Go get ‘em tiger!